ahnopologetic/vebatim/docs/publish.md

 - Productivity

 ## Description
-Verbatim bridges the gap between design and data analytics by providing a seamless way to define and track user events directly in your Figma designs.
+Vebatim bridges the gap between design and data analytics by providing a seamless way to define and track user events directly in your Figma designs.
 It helps teams maintain a single source of truth for event tracking definitions, ensuring perfect alignment between designers, developers, and data analysts.

 Key Features:
 - 🎯 Visual Event Definition: Add event tracking labels directly on your design elements